-Medical Drug Side Effects Mnemonics
+Mnemonics for Drug Side Effects

 Pharmacology can be overwhelming, so we’re going to look at some mnemonics to help with remembering the side effects of a few drugs.

 Morphine is an opioid analgesic (narcotic) that is used to treat moderate to severe pain.
 It has several side effects & can cause addiction, overdose, or death if misused.
-Remember the following common side effects of MORPHINE:
+Remember the following common side effects of morphine:

 Many women experience side effects from birth control pills such as irregular periods, nausea, or weight change.
 However, if any of these more serious side effects occur, emergency care is recommended as they may signify a serious condition.